 • You may refrigerate at this point, overnight or up to three days before baking.
 It is best to refrigerate covered dough for at least 1-2 hours.

-• Roll out on floured surface in batches about 1/4 inch thick*.
+• Roll out on floured surface in batches about 1/4-inch thick.
 Cut with cookie cutters into desired shapes.

 • Place immediately on ungreased baking sheets about one inch apart.